In the Rancher UI, etcd backup and recovery for Rancher launched Kubernetes clusters can be easily performed.

 In addition to recurring snapshots, you may want to take a "one-time" snapshot.
 For example, before upgrading the Kubernetes version of a cluster it's best to backup the state of the cluster to protect against upgrade failure.

-- On the Clusters page, navigate to the cluster where you want to take a one-time snapshot.
+In the Global view, navigate to the cluster that you want to take a one-time snapshot.

 Result: Based on your snapshot backup target, a one-time snapshot will be taken and saved in the selected backup target.

 By default, the

 local backup target is selected.
 The benefits of this option is that there is no external configuration.
 Snapshots are automatically saved locally to the etcd nodes in the Rancher launched Kubernetes clusters in